 In 2018, Quantum and Veeam launched what they called a converged tape appliance that integrated Veeam's data protection software with Quantum's backup.

 In addition, top cloud storage providers Amazon Web Services, Microsoft Azure and Google Cloud Platform use LTFS-attached tape libraries as part of their storage architectures, according to Iron Mountain.

 Magnetic tape storage best practices

 Magnetic tape cartridges are resilient, but they still require proper care.
-Although the lifespan of a tape is expressed in years, careless handling can cut that to weeks or could destroy a tape completely.
+Although the life span of a tape is expressed in years, careless handling can cut that to weeks or destroy a tape completely.

 Dust, dirt and oils are harmful to tape.
 Users should keep tapes in their plastic cases when they are not in use.
-In addition, users should not:
+In addition, users should avoid doing the following:

 - Touching the tape surface.